Luigi Gregori: Gallery

 The Death of Saint Joseph, interior of the Basilica of the Sacred Heart, Notre Dame, IN.

 Stations of the Cross, interior of the Basilica of the Sacred Heart, Notre Dame, IN.

 Exaltation of the Holy Cross, interior of the Basilica of the Sacred Heart, Notre Dame, IN.

 Exaltation of the Holy Cross (detail), interior of the Basilica of the Sacred Heart, Notre Dame, IN.

+High Altar frescos, interior of St. Raphael's Cathedral, Dubuque, IA.

+St. Thomas Aquinas, interior of St. Raphael's Cathedral, Dubuque, IA.